David-Manniche/TheMarket/readme.txt

 --------------TV-9.2.2.20201023-------------------------
-    => 044476 - when bank transfer payment is split in multiple amounts then getting invalid access => 044482 - when order is of pickup then on order detail page it's listing shipping price column and pickup
+    => 044476 - when bank transfer payment is split in multiple amounts then getting invalid access => 044482 - when order is of pickup then on order detail page it's listing shipping price column and pickup => 044479 - Brand Collections >> view all >> identifier should get display for brand name if there is no language data added in admin panel .

 Enhancements:
     => Tax module upgrade